hashicorp-education/vale-education-poc/README.md

 # vale-education-poc
 Internal repository for testing Vale for use in local development.

+Please note that previous versions of this doc and the configuration only worked with Vale 2.x.
+The latest version (as of 3/21) is now 3.2.2.
+The configuration and steps to set up Vale now assume you are using Vale 3.2.2 or later (later versions could also introduce breaking changes).

+**New in Vale 3.x**

+Unlike Vale version 2.x, the Vale configuration file `vale.ini` MUST be named `.vale.ini` - previous versions were flexible.

+The `styles` directory now must exist in an OS-specific directory (see steps below).

+The `vocab` directory is now `vocabularies` and must exist in `styles/config`.
+The remaining vocab configuration (accept.txt and reject.txt) remains the same.

 ## Feedback, ideas, problems, etc

-If you have an idea on how to improve the use of, or find issues when using Vale please open a Github issue on this repository.
+If you have an idea on how to improve the use of, or find issues when using Vale please open a GitHub issue on this repository.

 ## Required version

-The configuration in this repository requires Vale version `2.24.x` (tested specifically on `2.24.0`).
+The configuration in this repository requires Vale version `3.2.x` (tested specifically on `3.2.2`).

 Run `vale --version` to verify the version you have instaled.

 ## Known issues

 - Setup is very manual at this point.
 Plan to streamline if/when we choose to adopt Vale.
-- This setup is intentinally limited to only 10 different style considerations.
-This was done intentially to not overwhelm us as we test and figure out what rules we as a team want to use/add.
+- This setup is intentionally limited to only 10 different style considerations.
+This was done to not overwhelm us as we test and figure out what rules we as a team want to use/add.
-- The version of Vale is critical to ensure it works.
-For example, during testing, the path to styles in `vale.ini` works with version `2.15` using just `styles` but will not work with 2.21.
-Ensure you are on version `2.24.x`
+- The version of Vale is critical to ensure the configuration in this repository works.
+You must be running at least Vale 3.2.2.

 ## What is Vale

 "Vale is a linter for prose" - said another way - its a way super rad grammar checker for the command line or your favorite IDE (assuming your favorite IDE is one of the Vale supported IDEs).

-Vale runs locally, and does not send data back to any 3rd parties (looking at you Grammarly).
-It is completely customizable though the use of configuration files.
-Sample configurations files can be found at https://github.com/errata-ai.
+Vale runs locally and does not send data back to any 3rd parties (looking at you Grammarly).
+It is completely customizable through the use of configuration files.
+Sample configuration files can be found at https://github.com/errata-ai.

 ## Installation (manual)

 1. Install Vale (https://vale.sh/docs/vale-cli/installation/).

+   **OSX**

     ```shell
     brew install vale
+    ```

+    **Windows**

+    ```shell
+    choco install vale
     ```

 1. Open a terminal and navigate to your preferred source code directory.